IbrahimHeminJ/Social-Links-Page/README.md

 6. No Media Hosting
 - The system does not host user media files; users can only reference external images or content through links.

-7. Single Language Only
-- The system is currently available only in English and does not support multiple languages or localization.

 ## Improvements
 Here we list some possible improvements and future enhancements for the Social Links Page system: